-Section 2 of this paper covers interviewers issues related to nonresponse, and Section 0, 4, and 5 three causes of nonresponse (noncontact, refusal and not able/other).
-Section 6 gives a short summary and highlights the importance of minimising nonresponse bias.
-The final section comprises three sets of references.
+Before addressing response enhancement itself, Section 3 of this paper provides a general framework, linking survey response to nonresponse bias and adherence to the ESS Specifications (see Section 7.1.1).
+Section 0 discusses the role of interviewers in obtaining response, and Section 4, 0, and 6 discuss the three causes of nonresponse (noncontact, refusal and not able/other).
+The final section gives an overview of the literature.
 Section 7.1 lists official ESS documents that outline procedures that have to be followed, or guidelines in particular areas.
-These documents are indicated by number: e.g., Round 8 Survey Specification for ESS ERIC Member, Observer and Guest Countries is henceforth referred to 7.1.1 - which indicates that the reader should refer to Section 7.1 of this paper and locate document number 1 on the list.
-Section 7.2 lists the references to (un)published papers mentioned in the text below.
+These documents are indicated by number: e.g., Round 9 Survey Specification for ESS ERIC Member, Observer and Guest Countries is henceforth referred to as 7.1.1.
+Section 0 lists the references to (un)published papers mentioned in the text.
 Section 7.3 provides background literature on different aspects of response enhancement, mainly focused on face-to-face surveys.
 Where possible, a link to the literature is provided.